workarea-commerce/workarea/docs/source/articles/infrastructure.html.md

 ### Web

-Workarea ships with a [default Puma configuration](https://github.com/workarea-commerce/workarea/blob/master/core/lib/workarea/configuration/puma.rb) out-of-the-box, which is the application server we recommend.
-Workarea is known to work with [Passenger](https://www.phusionpassenger.com), and will probably work with most any application server that supports Rails.
+Workarea recommends [Puma](https://puma.io/) for most applications, but is known to work with [Passenger](https://www.phusionpassenger.com), and will probably work with most any application server that supports Rails.

 ### Sidekiq